Create musical instruments out of recycled materials.

-Music builds your toddler’s brain!
-This popular program offers a variety of creative musical activities: singing, rhythm making, dramatic interpretation, listening and learning about different forms and styles of music and lots of movement.
+Music is known to build your toddler’s brain.
+This popular program offers a variety of creative musical activities including singing, rhythm-making, dramatic interpretation, listening and learning about different forms and styles of music and lots of movement!

 Monday, March 26 4-7pm

 Learn the basics of being a great babysitter from one of our great and experienced teachers!